leemunroe/grunt-email-workflow/readme.md

 Handlebars and Assemble are used for templating.

-`/layouts` contains the standard header/footer HTML markup.
+`/layouts` contains the standard header/footer HTML wrapper markup.
 You most likely will only need one layout template, but you can have as many as you like.

 `/emails` is where your email content will go.
 To start you off I've included example transactional emails based on my [simple HTML email template](https://github.com/leemunroe/html-email-template).

 `/data` contains _optional_ .yml or .json data files that can be used in your templates.
-It's a good way to store commonly used strings.
+It's a good way to store commonly used strings and variables.
 See `/data/default.yml` and `/partials/follow_lee.hbs` for an example.

 `/partials` contains _optional_ .hbs files that can be thought of like includes.
 To use a partial, for example `/partials/follow_lee.hbs` you would use the following code in your emails template: